3xMike/tritonserver-rs/examples/README.md

 ---

 ### **2. Simple Model**
 A minimal example of creating a custom model.
 The model sums up all tensor values.
 Written in Python.
+It also serves as custom tracing and allocation example.

 **Command:**
 ```sh